A statue of Queen Victoria is positioned in front of the building - an outstanding example of Byzantine architecture - that bears her name.

 This outstanding example of Byzantine architecture, which occupies an entire city block - bounded by George, Market, York and Druitt Streets - was completed in 1898 to replace the original Sydney Markets.
 Later, it accommodated a concert hall, which eventually became the city library.

 The building was remodelled in the 1930s and used for different purposes, including municipal offices.
 In 1984 it was completely refurbished as a shopping centre, with more than 200 shops.
 The renovations, by the Malaysian company Ipoh Garden Berhad, were highly imaginative and thoughtful.
 Most important, they retained the turn-of-the-century charm of the building.

-The building has a series of domes and domelets with exquisite stained glass windows and extensive wood panelling throughout.
+The QVB has a series of domes and domelets with exquisite stained glass windows and extensive wood panelling throughout.
 An original 19th century staircase sits alongside the dome.

 The building is a major attraction for both visitors and residents and is open every day.
 Shops with Old-Worlde shopfronts are located on three levels and here you will find some of the most interesting shopping in Sydney, shops such as New Guinea Arts, which has a remarkable array of native artefacts from New Guinea.